Use Directories To Make A List of Competitors

 For further information about secondary market research, see our video tutorial Module Two: Secondary Market Research for Industry Analysis.

-If you know of some publically-held companies in your industry than annual reports can provide a great deal of useful financial information including sales volume, revenue increases, and total market share.
+If you know of some public companies in your industry than annual reports can provide a great deal of useful financial information including sales volume, revenue increases, and total market share.
 You can search the System for Electronic Document Analysis and Retrieval (SEDAR) for Canadian Company filings.
 If the competitor you are researching does business in the USA than you search the Security and Exchange Commissions equivalent, EDGAR, which provides free public access to corporate information including financial information and operations by reviewing registration statements, prospectuses and periodic reports filed on Forms 10-K and 10-Q. You also can find information about recent corporate events reported on Form 8-K that a company does not have to disclose to investors.
 You can use advanced search features to search by Standard Industry Classification (SIC) codes.

 Here is a list of Business Directories